 Whilst many families enjoyed occasional leisure time together throughout the early part of the twentieth century, few had the opportunity or means to record it for posterity in the way that William Hayes did.
-The family can be seen spending time on the beach, walking near Rosedale, and picnicking on the moors above Hutton-le-Hole with their own tea pot and kettle.
+The family can be seen spending time on the beach, walking near Rosedale, and picnicking on the moors above Hutton-le-Hole.
+They even took their own tea pot and kettle.

 Out walking above Rosedale, which can be glimpsed under the old ironworks arch

 However, predominantly, the Daylight Photography Studio was the base for William’s portraiture business.
-The Hayes Studio was built to a specific template for studios when photographic portraits were becoming increasingly popular, replacing the much more time-consuming and expensive portrait paintings that preceded them.
-William took the likenesses of his sitters in the studio against an elysian or antique-style backdrop, a process that involved them sitting still for several seconds or even over a minute; a shorter exposure length could be achieved only by maximising the light entering the room.
+The Hayes Studio was built to a specific template for studios at the turn of the century.
+At that time, photographic portraits were becoming increasingly popular, replacing the much more time-consuming and expensive portrait paintings that preceded them.
+William took the likenesses of his sitters in the studio against an elysian or antique-style backdrop.
+This process involved them sitting still for several seconds or even over a minute; a shorter exposure length could be achieved only by maximising the light entering the room.

 William’s wife, Margaret, in the Studio

 Natural light was by far the preferred source of lighting up to and even after World War One.
 Arc lamps, like those developed by Van der Weyde in the 1870s, were noisy, smelly and, more worryingly, dangerous to operate due to the use of ultra-violet radiation.